WRC511/ChessNotation/README.md

 Work closely with the Quiz Data Architect to dynamically load questions.<br>
 Collaborate with the tester to ensure all flows work correctly.
 <hr>
-Role 4: Quiz Data Architect & Tester
+Role 4: Quiz Data Architect & Tester<br>
 Assigned To: Member D<br>
 Responsibilities:<br>
 Structure and store quiz questions, answers, and scoring logic.<br>